 Evaluation criteria Evaluation criteria are standards against which con- sumers evaluate a product.

-Judgment models Judgment models are procedures and rules for taking into account the various qualities of an alter- native.
+Judgment models Judgment models are procedures and rules for considering the various qualities of an alternative.

 Compensatory deci- sion rule

 A compensatory decision rule is when a consumer evaluates a product according to all the attributes they have identiﬁed prior to and throughout their information search.